sandhyaparna/Data-Science/Natural Language Processing/Overview.md

 * Converts words to a meaningful numeric value <br/>
 * Based on the assumption that the meaning of a word can be inferred by the company it keeps
 * word2vec representation is created using 2 algorithms: Continuous Bag-of-Words model (CBOW) and the Skip-Gram model. <br/>
-Algorithmically, these models are similar, except that CBOW predicts target words (e.g. 'mat') from source context words ('the cat sits on the') i.e 'predicting the word given its context' , while the skip-gram does the inverse and predicts source context-words from the target words i.e 'predicting the context given a word'. <br/>
+* word embedding dimension is determined by computing (in an unsupervised manner) the accuracy of the prediction Algorithmically, these models are similar, except that CBOW predicts target words (e.g. 'mat') from source context words ('the cat sits on the') i.e 'predicting the word given its context' , while the skip-gram does the inverse and predicts source context-words from the target words i.e 'predicting the context given a word'. <br/>

 Training of Word2vec on Wiki Corpus https://medium.com/@maxminicherrycc/word2vec-how-to-train-and-update-it-4eed4260cf75 <br/>